erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_pattern_matching/README.md

 ### Application

 5. Can you implement Graph Pattern Matching from memory without looking at the code?
-6. What real-world problem could you solve using Graph Pattern Matching?
+6. What real-world problem could you tackle using Graph Pattern Matching?

 ### Debugging

 7. What are the most common mistakes when implementing Graph Pattern Matching?
-8. How would you test your Graph Pattern Matching implementation?
+8. How would you test your Graph Pattern Matching deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization